Service Line Coverage: Protect Your Water & Sewer Lines

 Check Before You Dig

 Before any landscaping project or yard excavation, always call 811 (the national Call Before You Dig hotline) to have your lines marked.
-Accidental damage you cause yourself is typically not covered by a service line endorsement.
+Accidental damage you cause yourself may be covered by some endorsements, but not all, so verify with your insurer first.

 Frequently Asked Questions

-No — standard homeowners insurance does not cover sewer line repair.
+No, standard homeowners insurance does not cover sewer line repair.
 Damage to underground sewer lines is typically caused by gradual deterioration, root intrusion, or ground movement, all of which are excluded from a standard policy.
 You need to add a specific service line endorsement to get this protection.
-Without it, sewer line repairs — including excavation — are entirely out-of-pocket expenses.
+Without it, sewer line repairs that average $2,000 to $10,000 nationally in 2026 are entirely out-of-pocket expenses.

 How much does service line coverage cost per year?

-Service line coverage is typically very affordable, ranging from about $30 to $100 per year depending on your insurer and the coverage limit you choose.
-Most policies offer limits between $10,000 and $25,000 per occurrence with a $500 to $1,000 deductible.
-Given that a single repair can easily run $5,000 to $15,000 or more, the annual premium represents excellent value for at-risk homeowners.
+Service line coverage is very affordable in 2026, ranging from about $20 to $50 per year depending on your insurer and the coverage limit you choose.
+Newer homes can sometimes qualify for rates as low as $9 a year.
+Most policies offer limits between $10,000 and $25,000 per occurrence with a $500 deductible.
+Given that a single repair averages $3,000 to $4,000 and can easily reach $15,000 or more in high-cost metros, the annual premium represents excellent value.

 What is the difference between service line coverage and water backup coverage?